robertorosero/pyhtonmig/Doc/library/signal.rst

    system is executing on behalf of the process.
 Coupled with ITIMER_VIRTUAL, this timer is usually used to profile the time spent by the application in user and kernel space.
 SIGPROF is delivered upon expiration.

+.. data:: SIG_BLOCK

+   A possible value for the *how* parameter to :func:`sigprocmask` indicating that signals are to be blocked.

+.. data:: SIG_UNBLOCK

+   A possible value for the *how* parameter to :func:`sigprocmask` indicating that signals are to be unblocked.

+.. data:: SIG_SETMASK

+   A possible value for the *how* parameter to :func:`sigprocmask` indicating that the signal mask is to be replaced.

+.. data:: SFD_CLOEXEC

+   A possible flag in the *flags* parameter to :func:`signalfd` which causes the new file descriptor to be marked as close-on-exec.

+.. data:: SFD_NONBLOCK

+   A possible flag in the *flags* parameter to :func:`signalfd` which causes the new file description to be set non-blocking.

 The :mod:`signal` module defines one exception: